 Alone in the middle of a park of 50,000 hectares

 Found in a pristine region of Namibia, the Etendeka Concession is truly incredible.
-The park is a not fenced area and is fortunate to host a wide variety of endemic and other plant and animal species, it is home to all the large mammals that are indigenous to this free ranging habitat.
+This park is a not fenced area and is fortunate to host a wide variety of endemic and other plant and animal species, it is home to all the large mammals that are indigenous to this free ranging habitat.
 If you want a real wildlife experience this area is one for the bucket list.

 Etendeka does not offer the traditional game viewing experience on the 50 000 ha conservancy but rather an authentic engagement with nature and this remote wilderness.
 There is no management of wildlife.
 Animals are free to move in and out of the area depending on the time of year, their movements driven by food and water.